Links on Android Authority may earn us a commission. Learn more.

 - Athletes should consider these earbuds for their IPX4 rating and ear tips that stay locked in through even the toughest of workouts.

-- Anyone can pick up the Bose Sport Earbuds, especially if you want a pair of truly wireless buds that’s unlikely to fall out.
+- Anyone can pick up the Bose Sport Earbuds, especially if you want a pair of truly wireless buds that are unlikely to fall out.

 Are the Bose Sport Earbuds easy to use?